SUSE/Portus/_posts/2016-07-14-official-docker-image.md

 ### Secrets and certificates

-Portus requires both a SSL key and a certificate to serve its contents over HTTPS.
+Portus requires both an SSL key and a certificate to serve its contents over HTTPS.
 These files must be located here: